Heidifricker/HeidiProject/README.md

 ## General Information

 **Music Matchmaker** is a Python-based application that recommends concerts based on user preferences for music genre and date.
-The system returns a personalized concert suggestion along with a link to buy tickets.
+The system returns a personalised concert suggestion along with a link to buy tickets.

 - **Problem Solved:** Simplifies the concert selection process by narrowing down options to match users’ interests, reducing decision fatigue.
 - **Purpose:** To offer a quick and easy way for users to find concerts they’d love to attend, with recommendations tailored to genre and date.